Spain reopened its border on June 21, 2020 to a list of EU nations, and July 3, 2020 to an expanded list of third-party nations outside the EU.

 Spain first responded to the EU’s suggestion by planning to open its borders to 12 of the 15 approved countries, but has now changed the list several times.

-Third-party countries granted entry
+Third-party countries granted entry into Spain

 In line with EU guidelines, Spain will lift entry restrictions for the following third-party countries: